HOW WE WORK

 The Science of Effective Communication

-Our ability to connect through sound and movement is deeply innate, and the best performers understand you can't just think way into great speech.
+Our ability to connect through sound and movement is deeply innate, and the best performers understand you can't just think your way into great speech.
 We know that speech involves interconnected cognitive, physiological, and emotional processes:

 -

-Predictive Processing: The brain continuously anticipates sensory—including speech—inputs (Friston, 2010), and consistency between verbal content and nonverbal delivery supports credibility.
+Predictive Processing: The brain continuously anticipates sensory — including speech — inputs (Friston, 2010), and consistency between verbal content and nonverbal delivery supports credibility.
 (Burgoon et al., 1990; Gillis & Nilsen, 2017; Denault et al., 2023)

 -